Manganese Removal From The Drinking Water - Does the Berkey water filter remove Manganese?

 Air

 The levels of manganese in the air alter depending on the proximity of point sources.
-They reach in the ferroalloy production facilities, power plants, and coke ovens.
+They reach the ferroalloy production facilities, power plants, and coke ovens.
 The average level of manganese in ambient air near industrial sources is 220 to 300 ng/m3.
-In urban and rural areas without point sources, it was m 10 to 70 ng/m3 as reported.
-The U.S. EPA estimated 40 ng Mn/m3 as an average annual background concentration in urban areas based on 102 U.S. cities.

 Water

-Fortunately, there are fewer or reduced levels found in groundwater and some lakes.
-But, high levels were found in reservoirs.
 The National Water-Quality Assessment Program data show manganese is higher in surface waters (in sediments and tissues of aquatic biota) than in groundwaters (in soil and rocks).

 Soil

-As a naturally occurring element, manganese is present in nearly all soils—natural levels of manganese range from less than 2 to 7,000 ppm.
+Manganese is a naturally occurring element present in nearly all soils.
+Natural levels range from less than 2 to 7,000 ppm.
 The estimated arithmetic mean concentration is 550 ppm.
-Manganese accumulates in the subsoil instead of on the soil surface.
-Solid fraction associates an estimated 60-90% of soil manganese.
-There are no published reports of manganese soil ingestion.

 Food

 The foods we eat contain manganese.
-They are present in nuts, grains, fruits, leafy vegetables, legumes, tea, infant formulas, and fish and meat.
+They are present in nuts, grains, fruits, leafy vegetables, legumes, tea, infant formula, and fish and meat.
 Food is the most important source of manganese exposure in the general population.

-Experts suggest a daily intake of 3.5 to 7 mg of manganese per day for adults.
-Heavy tea drinkers have a higher manganese intake.
-However, dietary fiber, oxalic acids, tannins, and phytic acids tend to decrease manganese absorption.
 The IOM set a tolerable upper intake of 11 mg/day for adults.
 There is insufficient data to set tolerable upper intakes for infants or children.

 Standards of Drinking Water

-The presence of manganese in drinking water is not a major health concern.
 Yet, it is recommended for secondary drinking water standards.
-It can cause health problems that can make the water unsuitable for home use.
-This is due to its bitter metallic taste, making it unpleasant to drink for humans and animals.
+It can cause health problems, making the water unsuitable for home use.

 Manganese In Drinking Water